hawkwynd/tesseract/README.md

 `include/config.inc.php`

- Make your configuration changes here.
+ Make your configuration changes in this file or shit wont do diddly squat.

 ```
 define('SHOUTCAST_HOST', 'http://myradiowebsite.com:8000'); // url:port to your shoutcast server